meredithspalmer/NatGeo-AI/Intro-To-AI.md

 Previously inaccessible areas of ecological and conservation interest can now be studied in intense detail thanks to new break-throughs in remote sensing and conservation technology.
 In addition to camera traps and acoustic sensors, ML can be employed to help process and analyse data from:
 - On-animal sensors (e.g., GPS trackers, accelerometers, microphones, video cameras, heart-rate monitors)
 - Remote sensing footage (e.g., unmanned aerial vehicles (UAVS) or drones, satellites)
-- Crowd-sourced data (e.g., images collected by iNaturalist)
+- Crowd-sourced data (e.g., data from iPhones, images collected by iNaturalist)
    - As a note, crowdsourcing classifications through platforms such as the [Zooniverse](https://zooniverse.org) can help produce the [massive labeled image datasets](https://www.nature.com/articles/sdata201526?origin=app) necessary to train AI algorithms

 AI are also becoming more sophisticated, extracting more different kinds of information from Big Data.
 For instance, camera trap image recognition algorithsm are not only getting better at detecting and classifying species, but now are being trained to extract trickier metrics, such as: